Blackberry Pie

 - You can adjust the amount of sugar depending on the sweetness of your blackberries and how sweet you like your pie.

-- You can make this pie with frozen blackberries.
-Defrost the blackberries and drain any excess liquid.
+- To make with frozen blackberries: Allow the blackberries to fully thaw and drain off any excess liquid.
 Increase the cornstarch to ¼ cup.

 So delicious.
 Thanks!